TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-ideas/readme.md

 We need less nodes and more wires.
 Less dots and more lines.
 Less islands and more bridges.

 Less individuals, and more collectives.
 Less heroes and more teams.
 Less stars and more systems.
-Less ideas, and more calm.
+Less ideas and more calm.

 For now and forever, I say.